hansroh/skitai/README.rst

 *New in version 0.26*

 Sometimes app need batch tasks for minimum response time to clients.
-At this situateion, you can use taks scheduling tool of OS - cron, taks scheduler - or can use Skitai's batch task scheduling service for consistent app management. for this, add jobs configuration to skitaid.conf (/etc/skitaid/skitaid.conf or c:\\skitaid\\etc\\skitaid.conf) like this.
+At this situateion, you can use taks scheduling tool of OS - cron, taks scheduler - or can use Skitai's batch task scheduling service for consistent app management.

 .. code:: python